Stadium Arcadium: Music

 Frusciante also began layering his guitar playing, something he had not done before (many layered guitar parts appeared on Mother's Milk, but this was mostly because of the insistence of the producer, although it was against John's will); he also used a modular synthesizer on many songs after doing so on his 2004 album Shadows Collide with People.
 While Frusciante was pleased to have used the modular synthesizer on the album, he admitted that when the band began rehearsing for the tour, it was frustrating because many of the songs sounded empty without it.
 This meant the band had to rework many of the songs to perform them live.

 Unlike By the Way, where bass player Flea was displeased with what he felt was Frusciante dominating the songwriting, Stadium Arcadium saw both Flea and Frusciante on even footing in the writing process.

 According to Kiedis, the album is musically and lyrically influenced by the various relationships the band members were experiencing at the time of its conception.
 Kiedis states that "love and women, pregnancies and marriages, relationship struggles – those are real and profound influences on this record.
 And it's great, because it wasn't just me writing about the fact that I'm in love.
 It was everybody in the band.
 We were brimming with energy based on falling in love."

 Kiedis recalled that the band "wanted to [release all 38 songs] on three separate discs that [would] be released in installments...something about those songs made us really like each one.
 However, by the time we planned to release the third installment in two years, we’ll be writing new music."
 This was the impetus for the band to pare those songs down to 28, a process Kiedis described as "heartwrenching."
 Nine of the unused songs have been released as B-sides.
 He explained the reasoning behind the decision to name the album "Stadium Arcadium" by saying that it had more "variety and verve compared to its predecessors [and] we each have things we do best and it’s all in there.
 Everybody played their part and expressed their creativity to the max."

 To date, 37 of the 38 songs recorded have been released.
 During pre-album interviews, many of the songs were known by alternate/working titles: "Early Eighties" ("Strip My Mind"), "Forty Detectives" and "Ghost Dance 2000" ("Hump de Bump"), "Wu-Tang" ("Dani California"), "Funkadelicish to Me" ("She's Only 18"), "Fela Funk" ("We Believe") and "Public Enemy" ("Storm in a Teacup").
+The vinyl version of the album contains an alternate guitar solo on "Especially in Michigan" and also released was a promotional instrumental version of the album, mostly given to radio and TV stations for on-air play.